-Almost two years ago, I shared how to install shiplap walls when I added two shiplap accent walls to our previous living room at our old house.
+Previously, I shared how to install shiplap walls when I added two shiplap accent walls to our previous living room at our old house.

 Over the weekend, Brandon and I added a large, accent wall to one of our living room walls and I just love it!
 Its instantly transformed the room and added that extra cozy, welcoming factor.

 I briefly went over the shiplap painting process in my shiplap installation post.
-But, I feel like there are a lot of details I can share more about on how to paint shiplap that would be helpful now that this is the 4th time I’ve installed a form of shiplap!
+But, I feel like there are a lot of details I can share more about on how to paint shiplap that would be helpful now that this is the 9th time I’ve installed a form of shiplap!

 Note, this post contains some affiliate links.
 For more info see my disclosures here.